BreadCircuses/OutfitRobot/README.md

 WHERE Occasion_Name like "%D%";

 ```
-The result of 191 means that 80% (sic!) of her items are too formal (and she, therefore, hasn't touched them for years).
+The result of 191 means that 80% of her items are somewhat formal (and she often tries to avoid them).

+Kate's still determined to spend no more than 2 minutes on getting dressed every day.
+She begins creating the Superficial Robot algorithm.

-Kate creates an inner join of articles_list and article_category and saves the result as an csv file.
+She makes an inner join of articles_list and article_category and saves the result as an csv file.

-She parses the file in Python and makes 6 lists of lists.
+Parses the file in Python and makes 6 lists of lists.

 *the code works. the readme is unfinished*